 Mr. Geng coordinates the digital communication programs to help advance the mission of Religions for Peace.
 As a Project Officer at RfP, he aspires to gain great experience in peace-building with multi-sectoral and multi-religious projects.

-Ms. Elida Jbeili is the RfP Youth and World Assembly Program Officer.
-Ms. Jbeili, a Maronite Christian from Lebanon, who was raised in Sweden, holds a B.A. in International Relations from The City College of New York and a degree in Theatre performance.
+Ms. Elida Jbeili is the RfP Youth Program Officer.
+Ms. Jbeili, from Lebanon, who was raised in Sweden, holds a Bachelors’ degree in International Relations from The City College of New York and a Master’s degree in Near & Middle Eastern Studies from the CUNY Graduate Center.
 Before joining RfP, she worked extensively with youth as a teacher, mentor and coordinator, organizing conferences on U.S. and Muslim relations.
-Her work has ranged from helping inner city children in New York City to assisting Berber youths in Rabat by using theatre activism to raise awareness about human rights issues.
+Her work has ranged from teaching children in New York City to assisting Berber youths in Rabat by using theatre activism to raise awareness about human rights issues.
 Ms. Jbeili is passionate about inter-faith youth dialogue and believes inter-faith cooperation and cross-cultural understanding are paramount for advancing a more harmonious global society.

 Ms. Mary Rose O'Brien, Program Manager